CarolHall-NCSU-CBE/Alpha-Synuclein-Nterminal-Fragments-Simulations-VN/README.md

 # Alpha-Synuclein-Nterminal-Fragments-Simulations-VN

-This repository contains the data, Fortran codes, and excel spreadsheets associated with the paper "In silico peptide self-assembly reveals the importance of
+This repository contains the data, Fortran codes, and Excel spreadsheets associated with the manuscript:
-N-terminal motifs and the inhibition mechanism of the mutation L38M in α-synuclein fibrillation" (Nguyen et al.), submitted to Protein Science.
+**"In silico peptide self-assembly reveals the importance of N-terminal motifs and the inhibition mechanism of the mutation L38M in α-synuclein fibrillation"** (Nguyen et al.), submitted to *Protein Science*.

-# Requirement and Installation
+---

+## Requirements & Installation

-The analysis codes are in Fortran that can be run using Intel Fortran ifort/ifx compiler.
-The coordinate files of the peptides can be visualized using VMD (Visual Molecular Dynamics).
-All of provided data are in text file format that can be access with any analysis tools.
-The movies are compatible with major video players.
+- Analysis codes are written in **Fortran** and can be compiled using the **Intel Fortran compiler** (`ifort` or `ifx`).
+- Peptide structure and trajectory files can be visualized using **VMD (Visual Molecular Dynamics)**.
+- All data files are in plain text format and can be opened with standard analysis tools.
-# Data for paper
-/movies/ - This directory contains five movies as examples of our simulations of peptide P1-WT, P2 (S- and U-shape beta-sheets), P3-WT, and P3Next-WT.
-Besides the compelet movies, we also provide final PDB files and the trajectories from all simulations to generate movies using VMD.

-/pdbfiles/ - This diretory contains final coordinates of the peptides in each simulations.
-PDB files can be visualized using VMD.
+- Simulation movies are in standard video formats compatible with most media players.

+---

+## Repository Contents

+### `/movies/`
+Contains five simulation movies of:
+- P1-WT
+- P2 (S- and U-shaped β-sheets)
+- P3-WT
+- P3Next-WT

+---

+### `/pdbfiles/`
+- Final peptide coordinates in **PDB** format
+- Visualizable with VMD

+---

+### `/trajectories/`
+- Trajectories from all simulations
-/trajectories/ - This directory contains trajectories from all simulations.
-The trajectories cannot be read individially but can be loaded with corresponding PDB files to VMD for visualizing aggregation process.
+- **Note:** Must be loaded with their corresponding PDB files in VMD to properly visualize aggregation

-/energyfiles/ - This directory contains energy profiles of each simulations.
-The profiles recorded energy changes as time evovled.
-The files are in text format and can be open by any popular data analysis tools.

-/VMD-SecondaryStructures/ - This directory contains the secondary structure files exported from VMD as well as the Fortran code that was used for the calculation of beta-hairpins and beta-strand.

-/spreadsheets/ - This directory contains the 3 excel spreadsheets that were used to calculate and plot Figure 3c, 5b and 6b in our paper.
+---

+### `/energyfiles/`
+- Energy profiles tracking changes over simulation time
+- Files are plain text and compatible with tools like Excel, MATLAB, Python, etc.

+---

+### `/VMD-SecondaryStructures/`
+- VMD-exported secondary structure files
+- Fortran source code used to calculate β-hairpins and β-strands

+---

+### `/spreadsheets/`
+- Three Excel spreadsheets used for generating:
+  - **Figure 3c**
+  - **Figure 5b**
+  - **Figure 6b**
+  from the manuscript

+---

+### `/parallel_antiparallel/`
-/parallel_antiparallel/ - This directory contains the results from using our PRIME20 analysis code that applied DSSP method to calculate the numnber of parallel and antiparallel residues in a system.
+- Results from **PRIME20** analysis code
+- Uses **DSSP** method to calculate number of parallel and antiparallel residues

+---